hackclub/winter/magsnake.md

   I am very excited to build this project.

+  It can detect objects, search images, manage app time for other devices, serve as AI Assistant ad can tell climatic conditions.

+  It can be used as a pass-key for my accounts.

+  It could manage networks and I will make it to do a lot more things.

 ## Plan

   For the ML software, I have Google Cloud ML Resources with Tensorflow.
 This will help me using APIs to make the robot interactive.
-  I have Arduino IDE for arduino d
+  I have Arduino IDE for arduino development.

   I will make it with the help of Raspberry Pi 4 and Arduino Mega.